dahlsailrunner/aspnet6-performance/readme.md

-# ASP.NET Core 6 Performance
+# ASP.NET Core 6 (and 8!)
+Performance

+> **NOTE:** This repo has an updated branch for .NET 8 -- it's the `net8-updates` branch.

-This is the repository with the code associated with an upcoming Pluralsight course called "ASP.NET Core 6 Performance".
+This is the repository with the code associated with a Pluralsight course called "ASP.NET Core Performance".

 Repo URL: [https://github.com/dahlsailrunner/aspnet6-performance](https://github.com/dahlsailrunner/aspnet6-performance)